Builtable/Builtable.io/_posts/workshops/2018-06-02-mold-making-casting.markdown

 <br>
 *This is a workshop from Builtable Coworking.*
 <br>
-*Builtable Coworking provides maker workshops in Shaw Boulevard, Mandaluyong city Philippines*
+*Builtable Coworking provides maker workshops in Manila, Philippines*